 Credit to Riad Chikhani is co-founder and CEO of gaming social network Gamurs.

 As home computers became handy and the speed of the Internet improved, the cost went down to gain access.
-Game consoles very slowly lost their appeal.
-Online computer games began to attract a massive worldwide audience.
+Game consoles very slowly lost their appeal, and online computer games began to attract a massive worldwide audience.

-Today, obstacles still persist on our quest to obtain the perfect gaming system.
-Sessions of lag can drive the ultimate gamer crazy, but if you are old enough…
+Today, there are still hurdles to overcome on our quest to obtain the perfect gaming system.
+Lag can drive even the most placid gamer insane!
+But, if you are old enough…

 - Try to remember how quickly we switched from vinyl to DVDs, to Walkman, flash drives, and to cloud storage to listen to our favorite music.